Prudent homeowners lock their homes when they go to bed.

 Not so fast.

 Sure, some highly visible companies are big game trophies for hackers wanting to build their reputations.
-Remember Target, Equifax, and Jeff Bezo’s cell phone.
+Remember Target, Equifax, and Jeff Bezo’s cell phone?
 Those breaches make headlines, but they don’t represent everyday realities and threats.
 Most breaches never make the news and happen to entities like yours that are just low hanging fruit for criminals picking off an easy score.
 In the rush to create virtual operating models, organizations are opening huge security gaps and creating even more fertile ground for cybercriminals.
-Many firms deny the threat or are relying on “pre-COVID” thinking that uses untested or mismatched technologies and out-of-date protocols.

 We make sure our clients have the facts.